 Nora Duffy’s Biography

-Chief Operating Officer, Nora Duffy, has an extensive background in business, legal and finance administration working for companies such as Microsoft, T-Mobile, and Getty Images in many different capacities.
+Chief Operating Officer, Nora Davis, has an extensive background in business, legal and finance administration working for companies such as Microsoft, T-Mobile, and Getty Images in many different capacities.
 She also is an experienced non-profit Executive and Board member, assisting several Seattle-area non-profits with their business operations.
-She is currently a member of the Seattle Chapter of the National Association of Credit Management – Credit & Financial Development Division, the former President of the Langston Hughes Performing Arts Center Advisory Council and a former and founding Board member of the Technology Access Foundation (TAF) in Seattle, Washington.
+She is the former President of the Langston Hughes Performing Arts Center Advisory Council and a former and founding Board member of the Technology Access Foundation (TAF) in Seattle, Washington.

 Shawlini Manjunath’s Biography